|Photo by Jenny Washburn|

 The NWRC Ohio Field Station, established in 1968, is located 4 miles south of Sandusky, OH, and Lake Erie at Plum Brook Station, a 6,000-acre, fenced facility in Erie County operated by Glenn Research Center, National Aeronautics and Space Administration (NASA).
 The restricted-access facility contains native grassland, reverted farmland, marsh, and woodland adjacent to intensively farmed land and urban settings outside the fence.
 Abundant wildlife populations can be found on the facility; for example, the deer population inside the fence can exceed 2,000 individuals.
 Field station facilities include indoor and outdoor aviaries, several permanent bird-traps, drying and processing rooms for field samples, shop space, a video laboratory for behavioral experiments, a 5-acre fenced pond for waterfowl research, and conference rooms.

-Further information about the research conducted at the Sandusky, OH field station can be found on the research project page (Understanding, Preventing, and Mitigating the Negative Effects of Wildlife Collisions with Aircraft, Other Vehicles, and Structures).
+Further information about the research conducted at the Sandusky, OH field station can be found on the research project page (Wildlife Collisions with Aircraft, Other Vehicles, and Structures ).

 National Wildlife Research Center